bouncer-app/bouncer/README.md

 ```
 ------------

-If you use flask, I am currently working on a flask extension -- follow its progress here: [flask-bouncer](https://github.com/jtushman/flask-bouncer).
+If you use Flask, I am currently working on a Flask extension -- follow its progress here: [flask-bouncer](https://github.com/jtushman/flask-bouncer).

 ## Questions / Issues